dvicencio/plus1_frame_sequence_reader/README.md

 Looks for specific di-codon sequences and pushes all the related information into the new file
 ```
  if ($sixnt eq $fsitectt1) {
- # As Loop 2 reads through each codon + codon in the sequence if a di-codons is equal to $fsitectt1 (which is CTTACG in this case) the following code is applied:
+ # As Loop 2 reads through each codon + codon in the sequence if a di-codon is equal to $fsitectt1 (a string which is CTTACG in this case) the following code is applied:

    $newstart = index ($gene, "???", 0);
    # finds out the beginning of the ORF to map out the positions of each di-codon